Diffusion-aided Task-oriented Semantic Communications with Model Inversion Attack: Experiments and Results

 \subsection{Module Implementation}

 The structures of modules involved in our system are as shown in Table \ref{table:codec_modules_mnist} and Table \ref{table:codec_modules_cifar}.
-We evaluate our proposed system on MNIST and CIFAR10 datasets.
 Functions of each module are as mentioned above.
 The compression rates ($\rho$) are set to $8.16\%$ and $6.25\%$ for the MNIST and CIFAR-10 datasets, respectively.
 These values are chosen merely for the convenience of model training, without any specific or intentional numerical design.
-Note that before the encoder's output is sent to the self-denoising module, it undergoes power normalization to make sure that $\sum_i (f_i^2/k) \leq 1$, where $i$ is the pixel index.
-This operation is performed during the training of the $\mathcal{T}$-$\mathcal{R}$ pair and the training of $\Delta$, to facilitate the denoising process at the receiver.
+Note that before the encoder's output is sent to the self-noising module, it undergoes power normalization to make sure that $\sum_i (f_i^2/k) \leq 1$, where $i$ is the pixel index.
+This operation is performed during the training of the $\mathcal{T}$-$\mathcal{R}$ pair and the training of $\Delta_\delta$, to facilitate the denoising process at the receiver.
 Therefore, the output of the $\mathcal{T}$ does not require further normalization.